 The Đồng Văn Karst Plateau Geopark

-Located over 1,000 meters above sea level the Đồng Văn Karst Plateau with narrow valleys and high rocky mountain ranges up to 2000 meters above sea level.
+Located over 1,000 meters above sea level, the Đồng Văn Karst Plateau features narrow valleys and high, rocky mountain ranges rising to 2,000 meters.
 Over 80 percent of the surface in the area is covered with limestone.
-Fossils found here date back from 400 to 600 million years ago.
-Archeologist excavations found many stone tools from the Son Vi Civilization, dating back 10,000 to 30,000 years.
-Makes you wonder why the prehistoric men setteled here otu of all places.
+Fossils found here date back to 400 to 600 million years ago.
+Archaeological excavations found many stone tools from the Son Vi Civilization, dating back 10,000 to 30,000 years.
+Makes you wonder why the prehistoric men settled here out of all places.
 17 ethnic minority groups live within the geopark, such as the Hmong, Dao, Lô Lô, Tày, and Nùng

 Stone fields outside of Mèo VạcLimestone fields of the Karst PlateauTwo more curves to Mèo VạcMonument juts outside of Mèo VạcAgriculture and mountainsImagine this a few years ago – this view makes for a grim futureLimestone mountains with a bit of green leftSteep fields – hard working cowsLittle houses dotting the mountainsDeep down a river – you guessed it – with a damThe damThe farmers brought the bird to the field.
 This way the bird is not alone at home and will see something new.